horazont/aioxmpp/README.rst

   clients.

-* Well-tested and modular codebase: aioxmpp is developed in test-driven style and many modules are automatedly tested against a Prosody 0.9, 0.10 and the most recent development version.
+* Well-tested and modular codebase: aioxmpp is developed in test-driven style and many modules are automatedly tested against a `Prosody <https://prosody.im/>`_ 0.9, 0.10 and the most recent development version, as well as `ejabberd <https://www.ejabberd.im/>`_, two popular XMPP servers.

 There is more and there’s yet more to come!
 Check out the list of supported XEPs in the `official documentation`_ and `open GitHub issues tagged as enhancement